 Most asset acquisitions involve exchanges of cash or other monetary assets.
 Some transactions, however, include nonmonetary assets.
 ASC 805-50-30-2 provides general principles for measuring the cost of an asset acquisition that involves noncash consideration.
-For transactions involving nonmonetary or nonfinancial assets, an acquirer should consider other applicable guidance, including ASC 845, Nonmonetary Transactions, and ASC 610-20 (following the adoption of ASU 2014-09 and ASU 2017-05), Other Income - Gains and Losses from the Derecognition of Nonfinancial Assets.
+For transactions involving nonmonetary or nonfinancial assets, an acquirer should consider the substance of an exchange transaction and the nature of assets transferred to determine the applicable guidance to follow (e.g., ASC 845, Nonmonetary Transactions, and ASC 610-20 (following the adoption of ASU 2014-09 and ASU 2017-05), Other Income - Gains and Losses from the Derecognition of Nonfinancial Assets).